 Things to do in Bugibba

 Bugibba is popular mostly because it’s a sea-side hub full of pubs and restaurants to keep you well-entertained during your holiday in Malta.
-Taking a relaxing day at the beach would be the obvious, but we will list every possible option for you to make your life easier and slightly more entertaining.
+Taking a relaxing day at the beach would be obvious, but we will list every possible option for you to make your life easier and slightly more entertaining.

 - Stroll up and down the famous Bugibba promenade.
 You can walk all the way to Qawra or Saint Paul’s Bay